alexdenpasar/mikrotik/README.md

-# Mikrotik
-	A set of scripts for automating the operation of Mikrotik devices.
-	The script uses an ssh connection (port 22 must be open)
+# A set of scripts for automating MikroTik device operations.
+Some scripts use SSH connection (port 22 should be open).

 ## CreateRadiusAuth.py
 	Activation of authorization on the device through the radius server.